 We deeply appreciate donations of goods and services.
 Please contact Amanda Aronson at 860.521.8035 during our office hours, 8:30 a.m.-5:00 p.m., Monday-Friday, to discuss your interest.

-For our many special events, we welcome donations of raffle and auction items, as well as refreshments, services, and, of course, your gift of volunteer time.
+For our many special events, we welcome donations of refreshments and auction items.
 If you are interested in donating an item for an event, please call us first so we can discuss it with you.
-Click here to learn about sponsorship opportunities for a Bridge special event.
+Learn more about sponsorship opportunities for our Children's Charity Ball.

 Though the media makes the holiday season look sparkling and full of joy, that is not the reality for many of the children & families the Bridge serves.
-Many of our families express their needs through our counseling sessions, and we operate several residential programs for youth whose lives are in crisis.
+Many of our families express their needs through our counseling sessions, and we operate several residential programs for children and teens whose lives are in crisis.
 Most of these young people have suffered tragedy, abuse, or abandonment.
-To help those in need, we have put together our 2016 Wish List.
+To help those in need, we have put together our 2017 Wish List.
 The items in bold are in highest demand.

 New rain and winter gear for infants, children, and teens: coats, hats, gloves, scarves, and snow pants

-Warm, fuzzy socks and slippers for children and teens
+Warm, fuzzy socks, slippers, and robes for children and teens

 Pajamas for children and teens

-New household items: twin sheets and comforters, towels, bath rugs, Tupperware, pots, utensils, lamps, vacuums, carpet steam cleaner, steam mop, lamps.
+New household items: twin sheets and comforters, towels, bath rugs, tupperware, vacuums, paper towels, cleaning supplies, feminine products, and toiletries

 Wallets for young men